gramuah/pose-errors/documentation.md

-# This contains updated instructions for the last version of the analysis code.
+#### This contains updated instructions for the last version of the Diagnostic Tool Code.

 ------------------------------------------------------------------------------